Chrome/Edge/Firefox/Safari

 Wrap up

-When the Browser Test plus the Mic and Webcam tests all pass, permissions are sorted.
-Leave the site set to Allow so the browser keeps access for your next call, and run the Pre-Call Test before important meetings.
+Once Device Check can reveal real device names and the Mic/Webcam tests respond, permissions are solved.
+Leave the site set to Allow for your next call, and run the Pre-Call Checklist before important meetings.